freenas/freenas-docs/userguide/settings.rst

 Settings
 ========

-The |ui-settings| menu has shortcuts to change the administrator password, set interface preferences, and view system information.
+The |ui-settings| menu provides options to change the administrator password, set interface preferences, and view system information.